Last Updated: December 2, 2025

-• We analyzed 100+ policies and found the best pre-existing condition travel insurance plans are offered by: Travel Insured International, IMG, & Tin Leg
+After analyzing over 100 policies, we found that the best travel insurance plans for pre-existing conditions are offered by: Travel Insured International, Tin Leg, & IMG.

 After evaluating all 20+ providers and 100+ plans available in the Squaremouth marketplace, we have selected Travel Insured International as the top company for pre-existing condition travel insurance in 2025.
 Below are our best pre-existing travel insurance plan recommendations: